Do Reading Slumps Mean You're Burnt Out? (Not Just Bored)

 Today, we're talking about the difference between reading slumps and actual burnout, why burnout kills your ability to read, and what to do when rest sounds exhausting and "just relax with a book" isn't working anymore.

-Reading Slump vs. Burnout: What's the Difference?
+Reading Slump vs. Burnout: The Difference?

 Reading Slump (You're Bored):